 (__) I am working to add to the skills that I will need to have a fun, safe, and successful race, including Spinnaker handling, systems repair, night driving, and cooking.

-(__) I will get a jump on things and attend the 2019 Safety at Sea seminar.
-At least 30% of the crew must complete International Hands-On session and a further 30% must attend that, or a classroom "Offshore Safety at Sea" session, or the online version
+(__) I will get a jump on things and attend a 2021 Safety at Sea course.
+At least 30% of the crew (including the skipper and both members of a double-handed crew) must complete the two day course, and 60% of the crew must have completed either the two-day course, a one-day course, or the on-line “Offshore Safety at Sea” course.

 (__) I will sail.
 Offshore and overnight if I can, but I will sail.

 (__) I will attend the PCYC Pacific Offshore Academy.

 (__) Time to enter if I really want to do the race and avoid any chance of ending up on an entrant waiting list.